r4d1n/photographyistechnology/_drafts/worthless-degree.md

 4. How to iterate and learn from my mistakes.
 5. How to work with mentors.

-Again, these skills are not the exclusive domain of school and they do not fit on a resume, but I think it takes a failure of imagination to disregard them.
+Again, these skills are not the exclusive domain of school and they do not fit cleanly on a typical resume, but I think it takes a failure of imagination to disregard them.
+Indeed, it may be that the most important aspect of a student's mind that can be bolstered by studying the humanities is their imagination, their sense of what may be possible and what part they want to play in the world.

 There is a utopian quality to small campuses and to the whole concept of a secluded environment for enlightened learning and creative exploration.
 Like I said, I'm blessed.
 But I am starting to realize that maybe utopia doesn't scale.
 Studying literature in depth was once an elite pursuit and perhaps the postwar spread of humanities degrees as a part of upward mobility was part of an exceptional period and not a new norm.
 Maybe this kind of education isn't for everyone.
-Students have to be driven, imaginative, and entrepreneurial if they are to effectively translate the raw intellectual workout of liberal arts school into applied success in their real lives.

 And it still costs too damn much.

 This saddens me, because I believe that the full value of the humanities is rendered upon society as a whole, through the introduction of thoughtful, articulate citizens into our complex and violent world.
 But maybe that is as utopian a notion as thinking that if more people read *Beloved* that world would be less fucked up.